Conny-cLution/hidden-keys/README.md

 This is a backend node server that returns a key.
+The key/value pairs are stored in an .env-file.

+I set this up because I didn't want my keys shown in the JS source code on the site.

-# .env-file
+## .env-file

 The key and value pairs are stored in a .env-file.